MariaJensen/Notes/README.md

 * Capturing phase: The event object is propagated through the ancestors of event.target in descending order, starting with the window object and ending with the parent of event.target.

+  At each ancestor all eventlisteners for event.type registered on the ancestor with capturing=true are executed.

-  At each ancestor all eventlisteners for event.type registered on event.target are executed, regardless of if capture=true or not.
+* Target phase: All eventlisteners for event.type registered on event.target are executed, regardless of if capturing=true or not.

+If event.bubbles=false, propagation will end after the target phase.
+Otherwise the bubbling phase will take place:

+* Bubbling phase: The event object is propagated through the ancestors of event.target in ascending order, starting with the parent of event.target and ending with the window object.

+  At each ancestor all eventlisteners for event.type registered on the ancestor with capture=false are executed.